potatocodex/rijndael-dudi265/README.md

 Secure System Library for the Dot Net Framework.

 ## Intro
-Created for easy to use cryptography on C# Visual Studio Windows Environment.
+Created for easy to use cryptography on the C# Visual Studio Windows Environment.

 Using Rijndael Algorithm for robust performance.